rbp0803/A-Baybayin-Word-Recognition-System/README.md

 # A-Baybayin-Word-Recognition-System
 A proposed algorithm to recognize Baybayin writing system at word level.
+You can check the full paper here: https://peerj.com/articles/cs-596/.

 <b> NOTE: The whole system files (Baybayin word images examples, classifiers, etc.) described here can be downloaded in Release section.
 Its source filename is `A.Baybayin.Word.Recognition.System.zip`.
 The following link provides the complete system file page: